 The stack functions as one integral system for management and configuration purposes.
-You can therefore manage the stack through any port in the VLAN that has been assigned an IP address.
 The Master unit does not even have to include an active port member in the VLAN interface used for management access.
 However, if the unit to which you normally connect for management access fails, and there are no active port members on the other units within this VLAN interface, then this IP address will no longer be available.
-To retain a constant IP address for management access across fail over events, you should include port members on several units within the primary VLAN used for stack management.
+To retain a constant IP address for management access fail over events, you should include port members on several units within the VLAN used for stack management.